-An industrial PC is one built with the harshest environments in mind.
-The type of work an industrial PC could potentially perform requires powerful processing without sacrificing any ruggedness or durability.
-These computers need to consistently perform under ruthless conditions.
+Industrial grade computers are built with the harshest environments in mind.
+The type of work they can potentially perform requires powerful processing without sacrificing any reliability or durability.
+These fanless rugged mini PCs need to consistently perform under ruthless conditions.

-Industrial computers tend to carry some certifications.
-IEC60068 is one of the most common system level certifications an industrial PC can have.
+Industrial rugged computers tend to carry some certifications.
+IEC60068 is one of the most common system level certifications a rugged computer can have.

-Inside an industrial PC you will find industrial grade components that are built to handle much tougher conditions.
-The durable internals of an industrial PC ensure the computer's durability even through an impact stronger than the external casing can absorb.
+Inside an industrial grade mini PC you will find high quality components that are built to handle much tougher conditions.
+The durable internals ensure the computer's reliability even through an impact stronger than the external casing can absorb.

-Unlike industrial PCs, standard computers aren't built to withstand high temperatures.
-Industrial computers rise up to the challenge with many of them able to handle extreme high and low temperatures.
+Standard computers, on the other hand, aren't built to withstand high temperatures.
+Industrial ones rise up to the challenge with many of them able to handle extreme high and low temperatures.
 These are some of the factors that allow industrial computers to maintain a longer lifecycle and stand out from standard PCs.

-It is imperative for an industrial computer to be built durable.
+It is imperative for industrial compact PCs to be built durable.
 It needs to withstand shock, impact, and vibration.
 Having industrial grade components is even more important than a durable outside casing.
-Industrial grade components are generally rated to withstand wider temperature ranges, higher voltages and current, longer life, and provide tighter control over tolerances.
+Industrial grade components are generally rated to withstand wider temperature ranges, higher voltages and current, longer life and provide tighter control over tolerances.

 Moving parts in computers are the weakest links.
 Wear and tear, objects getting stuck, friction, and many more factors contribute to them breaking down.
 Fans in computers are no different.
-That's why industrial PCs gravitate towards fanless cooling.
+That's why fanless rugged mini PCs gravitate towards fanless cooling.
 Heatsink is a very effective way to cool a computer, and Cybernet has perfected it.

 Since these computers are used in many different places, situations, and applications, adaptability and versatility are huge bonuses.
 What we mean by customizability is how the computer can be configured and set up to meet your specific needs.
 There are many options when it comes to computer internals: hard drive options, RAM and storage sizes, ports and I/O choices, Wi-Fi and 3G/4G connectivity, and a lot more.

-Having a variety of useful I/O ports is an important feature in an industrial PC.
+Having a variety of useful I/O ports is an important feature that gives you a ton of flexibility.
 There are popular modern ports such as USB and HDMI.
 While those are important to have, what's even more important is having legacy or customized ports such as RS-232 serial ports and GPIO pins.
 These legacy ports would allow you to connect to older equipment.

 Older computer monitors use VGA ports to connect, for example.
 If the computer only has HDMI ports you will have to upgrade all your old monitors.
 That presents a problem to companies using older equipment and can't upgrade in bulk.